lloydtwum/alx-system_engineering-devops/0x02-shell_redirections/README.md

-this scrtpt displays lines containing a pattern root
+this script displays the number of lines that have the bin